pi-null-mezon/SOUND/README.md

 # SOUND
-A very simple application for the automated design of ultrasound sergery instruments for the longitudinal vibrations only :(
+A very simple application for the automated design of ultrasound surgery instruments, for the longitudinal vibrations only :(

 Facilities: